Isometrica/sub-stance/README.md

 - Define the subscriptions available within application states. _DONE_
 - Allow arguments to be passed to subscription configuration. _DONE_
 - Allow these subscriptions to be defined in an autorun computation.
-- Expose an interface through which a component (service, controller, directive, etc.) can request a subscription.
+- Expose an interface through which a component (service, controller, directive, etc.) can request a subscription. _DONE_
 - Handle all subscription cleanup. _DONE_
 - Only close / open new subscriptions when required.
 Consider:

-  - Component A requires a subscription to S. Another component, B, has already requested a subscription to S. Through this interface, both A and B should receive the same subscription handle; only 1 subscription should ever be opened to S.
+  - Component A requires a subscription to S. Another component, B, has already requested a subscription to S. Through this interface, both A and B should receive the same subscription handle; only 1 subscription should ever be opened to S. _DONE_
   - Route A requires a set of subscriptions to be opened, one of which is S. Route B requires a set of subscriptions to be opened, one of which is also S. When the application transitions between the A and B states, a handle to S should never be closed and reopened. _DONE_

 ### References